 Taking the time to consider why you are opening your gymnastics business and what you want to accomplish lays a solid foundation for success.

 Create A Legal Entity

-Creating a separate legal identity protects you from personal liability if disaster happens.
+Creating a separate legal identity protects you from personal liability if a disaster happens.
 There are many structures to choose from, including: